+Talking of the Bollywood movie dialogues, we cannot forget to thank celebrated writers like Javed Akhtar, Gulzar, Salim Khan, and many others, to name who have penned down some of the famous dialogues of hindi movies.
 Here we have curated some of the famous dialogues of Bollywood that have made the Hindi film industry popular across the globe.
 Some of them have made us laugh, and some of them have made us emotional.
-In all, they all are remarkable!
+In all, they all are best dialogues of Bollywood movies.

 Famous Dialogues of Bollywood Movies

-Bollywood has completed more than 100 years and thanks to all the legendary writers for giving us exemplary dialogues over the years.
+Bollywood has completed more than 100 years and thanks to all the legendary writers for giving us exemplary and popular dialogues of Bollywood movie over the years.
 Here we have curated a list of famous Bollywood dialogues from a different era.
-Each dialogue will remind of the characters that have mouthed it!
+Each of the old movie dialogues will remind of the characters that have mouthed it!

 Best Bollywood Dialogues of 70s & 80s